damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 ## Version Check

-GitLab releases a new version _every single month on the 22nd_, so we understand it that people sometimes miss a new release.
+GitLab releases a new version _every single month on the 22nd_, so we understand that people sometimes miss a new release.
 We wanted to give you some help with this, so from now on you can quickly see which version of GitLab you have running by visiting the Help or Admin page.